-As of November 2018, Americans had nearly $4 billion in outstanding debt, equaling roughly one-fourth of the nation’s collective income.
+As of February 2019, American owe $13.54 trillion in household debt.
+That is about one-fourth of the nation’s collective income.
 On a personal level, the average American has about $38,000 of debt.

-While this high burden of personal debt causes concern among economists, some debt can be helpful.
+While this high burden of personal debt causes concern among economists, some debt can be healthy.
 But when it goes from manageable to out-of-control, serious problems arise.

 The good news, however, is that debt relief programs exist and can help you climb your way back to financial well-being if you find yourself falling down a slippery slope.

-This in-depth guide will cover everything you need to know about debt relief programs, including:
+This in-depth guide covers everything you need to know about debt relief programs, including:

 - What is a debt relief program?